The Ultimate Family Gap Year Destination and Accommodation Guide

 Up top the peak tram in Hong Kong

 No place surprised me more than Hong Kong.
-Clean is an understatement – hell I was even kicked off the playground for taking a nap because it wasn’t sanitary.
-We loved every single second of our one week stay in Hong Kong.
+Clean is an understatement – hell, I was even kicked off the playground for taking a nap because it wasn’t sanitary.
+We loved every single second of our one-week stay in Hong Kong.
 It is expensive, but this can be circumvented with some careful planning and being OK sleeping in a space the size of a walk-in closet.
 The city is buzzing with activity, and sites that will blow your socks off.
 Full of natural and modern beauty, it is the gateway to China, a gate that did not open sadly for us since we were not able to afford mainland China Visas for the family.
-Oh, China why do you shut me out?
-We will be back and this time with Visa’s in hand.
-But, boy was we glad we got to spend time in Hong Kong!
+Oh, China, why do you shut me out?
+We will be back, and this time with Visas in hand.
+But, boy, were we glad we got to spend time in Hong Kong!

 Hong Kong with Kids